bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

-# Lesson 1: Git fundamentals
+# Lesson 1: Git Fundamentals
 (Attention: These are the class notes for the [Lambda School](http://www.lambdaschool.com) pre-course instruction workshop.
 This is meant to serve as an accompaniment to the class.)

 In this lesson we will cover: